-£0.877m has been earmarked for use next financial year in relation to Mental Health Recovery and Renewal work streams including CAHMS services, facilities improvement, dementia work and Mental Health and Workforce Wellbeing.
-Spending plans are well under way for utilisation of this additional Scottish Government Funding.
+£0.877m has been earmarked for use next financial year in relation to Mental Health Recovery and Renewal work streams including CAMHS services, facilities improvement, dementia work and Mental Health and Workforce Wellbeing.
+Spending plans were delayed due to difficulties with recruitment, but are now under way for utilisation of this additional Scottish Government Funding.